01 of 08

 Let Dry Thoroughly Between Coats

-Let the first coat of chalkboard paint dry at least two hours before going on to the next coat.
-We applied three coats and alternated the brush strokes between each coat.
-The final coat dried to a smooth finish and resembled a chalkboard surface.
+Let the first coat of chalkboard paint dry at least two hours before going on to the next coat, and alternate the brush strokes between each coat.

 If you notice after two coats of chalkboard paint that you still have brushstrokes, use a high grit sanding block to lightly sand the surface before applying your final coat.